 A medium-sized (8-12mm) spring species with a close association with willows.
 Fresh females have a reddish-buff thoracic pile with pale hairs along the sides of the thorax.
 The abdomen has a moderate covering of buffish coloured hairs, although these can fade and wear quickly.
 The males are small and slender but rather large-headed, with a distinctive mandible projection and rather sparsely clad with greyish-buff hairs.
-Both sexes resemble Andrena apicata, but this species is larger and the female is much less reddish in colour.
+Both sexes resemble Andrena apicata, but that species is larger and the female is much less reddish in colour.
 It is classed as Vulnerable in Ireland.

 Distribution in Ireland: Widespread but uncommon.
 Records are concentrated primarily in Leinster, but it has been recorded more sparsely in all provinces.